On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Stability and Incentive Compatibility

-Consider the idealistic {\em ``soulmate''} setting where if man $m$'s first preference is $w$, then $w$'s first preference is $m$.
+\item An idealistic setting where if $m$'s first preference is $w$, then $w$'s first preference is $m$.
 Recall that we call such pairs of nodes as MFP pairs (mutual first preference).
 Here it is easy to see that the unique stable matching is the one where everyone is matched to their first preference.

-Another setting where there is a unique stable fractional matching is where all men having identical preferences and all women have identical preferences.
-We shall call this setting the ``{\em popularity}'' setting.
-Here the only stable matching is where the $i^{th}$ most popular man is matched with the $i^{th}$ most popular woman for all $i\in [n]$.
-This is because the most popular man and woman must be matched as they are each other's first preference.
-Given this, now the second most popular man and woman become each other's first preference as the most popular man and women are now unavailable.
-In fact any combination of these two settings will have a unique stable fractional matching.
+\item All men having identical preferences and all women have identical preferences. \cite{narang2020achieving} call such a setting as one with ranked utilities, albeit in the context of many-to-one matchings.
+Here, the only stable matching is where the $i^{th}$ ranked man is matched with the $i^{th}$ ranked woman for all $i\in [n]$.
+This is because the highest ranked man and woman must be matched as they are each other's first preference.
+Given this, now the second highest ranked man and woman become each other's first preference as the most popular man and most popular women are now unavailable.
+In fact any combination of these two settings will have a unique stable fractional matching. \end{enumerate}

 Note that if any stable matching instance has MFP pairs, any stable matching must match them.
-Based on this, we give the following polynomial-time algorithm which returns a matching which must be a subset of any stable matching.
+Based on this, we provide the following polynomial-time algorithm which returns a matching that must be a subset of any stable matching.

-We use this algorithm to define a special class of stable matching instances called \textbf{Conditioned Mutual First Preference (CMFP)}. \begin{definition} We say that a stable matching instance $I$ is in class CMFP if and only if Algorithm 1 returns a perfect matching when $I$ is given as input. \end{definition}
+We use the above algorithm to define a special class of stable matching instances called \textbf{Conditional Mutual First Preference (CMFP)}.

-\begin{lemma} Given any stable matching instance $I$ , Algorithm 1 returns a matching that is a subset of any stable integral matching on $I$.
-Any stable fractional matching for instance I must set a weight of 1 each pair contained in the matching returned by Algorithm 1. \end{lemma}
+\begin{definition} We say that a stable matching instance $I$ is in class CMFP if Algorithm 1 returns a perfect matching when $I$ is given as input. \end{definition}